LukePappa/Ourism/text.md

-Human beings have the capacity to cultivate mental clarity, and may dedicate themselves to that end.
+Human beings have the capacity to summon mental clarity at will, and may dedicate themselves to that end.